hashamtch/Video-Project/README.md

 # Video-Project
-Just Create one Dynamic Page using HTML, CSS and JavaScript
+Create a Dynamic Page with video animation using HTML, CSS and JavaScript